 Safe energy and power dense generation and storage is crucial to providing operational endurance to warfighters, systems and platforms.
 The Office of Naval Research Electrochemical Materials Program is focused on developing a fundamental understanding of charge (electron and ion) storage, transport and transfer mechanisms, and applying that knowledge to inform the development of materials, materials architectures and devices that address Navy and Marine Corps application power and energy needs.

 Many other agencies and the commercial sector have needs and investments in electrochemical power and energy.
-The Navy seeks to leverage those investments to the greatest extent possible.
-Naval basic research in this area emphasizes fundamental scientific approaches that will provide the enabling science to accelerate materials, device and systems development with improved safety and performance — particularly for Navy-unique challenges — and that are distinct from other agency investments.
+ONR seeks to leverage those investments to the greatest extent possible.
+Naval basic research in this area emphasizes the enabling science to accelerate materials, device and systems development with improved safety and performance.
+Approaches that are distinct from other agency investments and that address Navy-unique challenges are desired.

 Research Concentration Areas

-- Enhanced safety and capability fuel cells, batteries and capacitors are required to improve reliability, efficiency and resiliency in stand-alone and hybrid systems configurations
+- Enhanced safety and capability batteries and fuel cells are required to improve reliability, efficiency, and resiliency in stand-alone and hybrid systems configurations

-- New experimental tools that enable in operando and in situ quantitative interrogation of complex electrochemical systems are needed to provide new knowledge about reaction mechanisms and the effects of kinetics and structure
+- ONR requires new experimental tools that enable in operando and in situ quantitative interrogation of complex electrochemical systems to provide new knowledge about reaction mechanisms and the effects of kinetics and structure

-- Fundamental mechanistic understanding of lithium-ion battery catastrophic failure is needed to move beyond current engineering approaches that do not adequately avoid or mitigate damage to platforms and personnel, particularly for large battery systems
+- ONR requires fundamental mechanistic understanding of lithium-ion battery catastrophic failure to move beyond current engineering approaches that do not adequately avoid or mitigate damage to platforms and personnel, particularly for large battery systems

 Research Challenges and Opportunities

-- Multi-scale modeling and simulation that spans atomistic to cell and system level safety and performance behavior in lithium-ion batteries
+- Validated multi-scale modeling and simulation with outputs capable of facile integration with methods that address adjacent length and time scales to enable an ICME framework that spans atomistic to cell and system level safety and performance behavior in lithium-ion batteries

-- Development and validation of new in operando and in situ probes for determining reaction mechanisms in high temperature electrochemical systems, such as solid oxide fuel cells and solid oxide electrolysis cells
+- Development and validation of new in operando and in situ probes for (1) understanding the origin and evolution of catastrophic failure in lithium-ion batteries or (2) for determining reaction mechanisms in high temperature electrochemical systems

 Program Contact Information